ebi-pf-team/interproscan6/docs/workflows_modules.md

 ## `applications_channel` Channel

+* Input:
-* Input: The channel takes in all sequences that were identified as having not been previously analysed by InterPro.
+    * The channel takes in all sequences that were identified as having not been previously analysed by InterPro.
 * Output:
+    * ???

 ### `SEQUENCE_ANALYSIS` Subworkflow

 If `input_yaml.disable_precalc` is true, and/or there are sequences to analyse following checking for precalculated matches, the module `SEQUENCE_ANALYSIS` is used to coordinate checking for matches against the user specified applications (i.e. member databases).

+* Configuration:
+    * `subworkflows/sequence_analysis/members.config` - define opertional parameters, e.g. number of the cpus
 * Input:
     * Sequences to be analysed and the names of the applications to be included in the analysis.
     * `TSV_PRO`: ????
-* Configured by `subworkflows/sequence_analysis/members.config`
 * Executes:
     * Module `HMMER_RUNNER`
     * Module `HMMER_PARSER`